refresh-bio/LZ-ANI/README.md

 LZ-ANI offers six similarity measures between two genomic sequences:

 - **ANI**: The number of identical bases across local alignments divided by the total length of the alignments.
-- **Global ANI (gANI)**: The number of identical bases across local alignments divided by the length of the query/target genome.
+- **Global ANI (gANI)**: The number of identical bases across local alignments divided by the length of the query/reference genome.
-- **Total ANI (tANI)**: The number of identical bases between query-target and target-query genomes divided by the sum length of both genomes.
+- **Total ANI (tANI)**: The number of identical bases between query-reference and referece-query genomes divided by the sum length of both genomes.
-- **Coverage (alignment fraction)**: The proportion of the query sequence aligned with the target sequence.
+- **Coverage (alignment fraction)**: The proportion of the query/reference sequence aligned with the reference/query sequence.
 - **Number of local alignments**: The count of individual alignments found between the sequences.
-- **Ratio between query and target genome lengths**: A measure comparing the lengths of the two genomes.
+- **Ratio between query and reference genome lengths**: A measure comparing the lengths of the two genomes.

 ## Installation